scorpjio/zf3-rest-api/README.md

     ],
 ```

-Above API method will require auth token in request.
+Above API method will require an auth token in a request.
 You can pass the auth token in either header, in GET parameter or in POST field.

-If you want to pass token in header, use below format.
+If you want to pass token in a header, use below format.
 ```php
 Authorization: Bearer [token]

 Example:
 Authorization: Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJkYXRhIjoidmFsdWUifQ.xQgVrW5o3iNzA4iY3NDKwDp-pYoIhr-vyFgmi9RuMFo
 ```
-In case of GET or POST parameter, pass the token in `token` parameter.
+In a case of GET or POST parameter, pass the token in `token` parameter.

 #### Generate jwt token
-This plugin provides methos to generate jwt token and sign with same key and algorithm.
+This plugin provides methods to generate jwt token and sign with same key and algorithm.
 Use `$this->generate()` method wherever required.
-Most probably, you will need this in user login and register API.
+Most probably, you will need this in to user login and register API.
 See below example,
 ```php
 public function login()
 {